-How to Coordinate ADAP and CHIC Coverage with the Affordable Care Act
+How to Coordinate ADAP Medication Assistance and CHIC Premium Assistance with the Affordable Care Act

-There are certain insurance plans that qualify for use with ADAP and CHIC.
+There are certain insurance plans that qualify for use with ADAP Medication Assistance and CHIC Premium Assistance.
 Please click the link below pertaining to your current coverage for additional information and instructions about what you are required to do:

-ADAP provides FDA-approved medications to low-income HIV+ individuals who have little or no insurance coverage.
+ADAP Medication Assistance provides FDA-approved medications to low-income HIV+ individuals who have little or no insurance coverage.
 The formulary currently consists of 80 different drugs, including all anti-retroviral therapies.

-The Illinois Continuation of Health Insurance Coverage (CHIC) Program
+Continuation of Health Insurance Coverage Program (CHIC Premium Assistance)

 Common Patient Assistance Program Application